 Suited to zones 3 to 9, this herbaceous root plant will bloom best in full sun.

 Yarrow (Achillea millefolium) was long used as a medicinal herb.
 Nowadays, we care more about it as an ornamental perennial.
 From our earliest days as children, we are intrigued by the "flat-top" look of yarrow's flower heads (full sun, zones 3 to 8).
 Besides yellow, it is commonly found in white or red.

 Known to bird watchers as the flower that produces seeds adored by such species as the cardinal and the blue jay, sunflowers (Helianthus annuus) are also attractive annuals in their own right.
 There are many types.
 Not all of them have yellow flowers.
 Grow sunflowers in full sun.

 The giant sunflower is one of the most popular types.
 Cultivars such as 'Mammoth Russian' can become 12 feet tall.

 12 of 18

-Black-eyed Susan flowers bloom from early summer to autumn.
-They will reach a height of 2'-3'.
+Black-eyed Susan (Rudbeckia hirta) reminds you of a miniature sunflower or a yellow daisy.
+The flowers bloom from early summer to autumn.
+The plants will reach a height of two to three feet.
 Grow black-eyed Susan flowers in full sun.
-Black-eyed Susan's flowers are a cold-hardy plant and can be grown in zones 3-10.Continue to 13 of 18 below.
+Black-eyed Susan is a cold-hardy perennial and can be grown in zones 3 to 10.Continue to 13 of 18 below.

 13 of 18